 Topics: Large spatial variations in magnetic and heavy mineral content are typical for sublittoral sediment facies.
 These patterns reflect modern sediment dynamics driven by waves, tides and currents as well as relict structures of past sea-level change, glacial activity, tectonics or human impact.
 With electro- and enviromagnetic methods we can map these structures to reveal provenance areas, sediment facies, transport pathways and fractionation mechanisms.

 Summary: The reddish-brown plumite layers deposited on the levees of the Laurentian Fan valleys appear to have recorded multiple Laurential Channel subglacial outburst floods between deglacial Heinrich events 2 and 1.
 Five event layers have been consistently recorded in three new gravity cores retrieved on the SW Grand Banks slope.
-The apparently huge extent of these outburst plumes around the Laurentian Fan as well as their causes and consequences are investigated using physical properties, rock magnetic and grain-size analyses, together with seismoacoustic profiling.
+The extent of these outburst plumes around the Laurentian Fan as well as their provenance, transport and impact are investigated using physical properties, rock magnetic and grain-size analyses, together with seismoacoustic profiling.
 We provide the first detailed 14C ages of the outburst event sequence and discuss their recurrence intervals in the context of regional ice retreat.
 Event layers show systematic changes in their rock-magnetic properties; hematite contents increase over time and proximally while magnetite grain sizes fine upwards and spatially away from the fan.
 We argue that these plumites were formed by recurrent erosion of glacial mud deposits in the Laurentian Channel by meltwater outbursts and evaluate alternative event scenarios including outburst from pro- or subglacial lakes driven by ice bulging or meltwater injection.
 In a joint provenance and transport study, we compare major element and magnetic mineral contents of these event beds with a new collection of 80 source reference samples for the Gulf of St. Lawrence area.
-Element ratios suggest a steady compositional change from older to younger outburst event beds, while element-specific offsets from reference sample compositions indicate grain-size and mineral partitioning during suspension transport.
-Their magnetic properties place event beds on the source mixing trend of four reference samples groups where two represent a magnetite-rich source (Canadian Shield and/or Southern Newfoundland) and two a hematite-rich source (Appalachian red beds).
-The overproportional Ca contents suggest that a third, calcareous source must have contributed, possibly from the lower Paleozoic Anticosti Island limestones of the former Appalachian Foreland.
+Their magnetic and element properties place event beds on a source mixing trend of a magnetite-rich source (Canadian Shield and/or Southern Newfoundland granites) and a hematite-rich source (Appalachian red beds) and a Ca-rich source (Paleozoic limestones around Anticosti Island).